MPender08/dendritic-curvature-adaptation/README.md

         Demented: "Geometric Collapse" (trapped Euclidean) via stochastic pruning.

 ## Installation

+The script energy_ROI_tracker.py depends on the physics engine in run_CAH_scaling_analysis.py.
+Please ensure both files are downloaded to the same directory before running.

 This project requires Python 3.8+ and the following scientific libraries:
 ```